Wedding Guest Dress Code Guide: Complete Resource

 When choosing attire for a semi-formal wedding, you'll want to strike the perfect balance between relaxed elegance and structured sophistication.
 The key is selecting semi-formal silhouettes that feel polished yet comfortable, whether you're opting for a midi dress, chic jumpsuit, or tailored suit without a tie.
 Crisp dress shirts in solid colours or subtle patterns work best for a refined look.

-For women, embrace knee-length or longer dresses with minimal embellishments paired with classic heels or dressy flats.
+For women, consider wearing knee-length or longer dresses with minimal embellishments, paired with classic heels or dressy flats.
 Wrap dresses and elegant blouses with dress pants work beautifully for this dress code.
-Packing emergency items like safety pins and bandages can help address wardrobe issues during the event.
+Packing emergency items, such as safety pins and bandages, can help address wardrobe issues during the event.

 Men should consider suits worn with or without ties or opt for a well-fitted blazer with dress slacks and polished shoes.